HosnaJabbari/Knotty/README.md

 # CCJ

-Github suggested format\n
+Github suggested format

-Description:\n
+Description:

-Installation: \n
+Installation:
-Run makefile with "make" command.\n
+Run makefile with "make" command.

-Usage:\n
+Usage:

-Usage: ./CCJ <sequence> <arguments>\n
+Usage: ./CCJ <sequence> <arguments>
-Valid agruments include: \n
+Valid agruments include:
--ns to use non-sparse or "Modifed CCJ" version\n
+-ns to use non-sparse or "Modifed CCJ" version <\n>
--ngc to not use garbage collection \n
+-ngc to not use garbage collection

--shape="filename" to specify a file for shape data\n -b=number to specify an intercept for the shape data (default is -0.600000)\n -m=number to specify a slope for the shape data (default is 1.800000)\n
+-shape="filename" to specify a file for shape data -b=number to specify an intercept for the shape data (default is -0.600000) -m=number to specify a slope for the shape data (default is 1.800000)

--pta to print information on the number of trace arrows\n -pta-v to print verbose trace arrow information\n
+-pta to print information on the number of trace arrows -pta-v to print verbose trace arrow information
--pcl to print information on the candidate lists\n -pcl-v to print verbose candidate list information\n
+-pcl to print information on the candidate lists -pcl-v to print verbose candidate list information
-Example: ./CCJ GCAACGAUGACAUACAUCGCUAGUCGACGC -shape=shapedata.txt b=0.64 -ns\n
+Example: ./CCJ GCAACGAUGACAUACAUCGCUAGUCGACGC -shape=shapedata.txt b=0.64 -ns

-Contributing: \n
+Contributing:

-Credits: \n
+Credits:

-License: \n
+License: